 The consolidated statement of financial condition includes Stifel and its wholly-owned subsidiaries.
-All material inter-company accounts and transactions have been eliminated.
 Unless otherwise indicated, the terms "we," "us," "our," or "our company" in this report refer to Stifel, Nicolaus & Company, Incorporated and its wholly-owned subsidiaries.

 The accompanying consolidated statement of financial condition has been prepared in conformity with U.S. generally accepted accounting principles, ("U.S. GAAP"), which require management to make certain estimates and assumptions that affect the reported amounts.
 Management believes that the estimates used in preparing our company's consolidated statement of financial condition is reasonable.
 Actual results could differ from those estimates.